Mikey Beans, Easy Scamming

 As Scams went, Mikey Beans had hit the mother lode.

 Mikey Beans looked for empty pulpits in remote places.

-Places where they wouldn't do much of a background check and learn of his minor brushes with law, his brief periods of incarceration, and the fact he really didn't know anything and had gotten through his courses by plagiarizing other people's work and a few minor cheats that they couldn't directly prove.
+Places where they wouldn't do much of a background check and learn of his minor brushes with the law, his brief periods of incarceration, and the fact he really didn't know anything and had gotten through his courses by plagiarizing other people's work and a few minor cheats that couldn't directly be proven.

 The local leader of the community was a repository of the history of the congregation.

 Mikey Beans reaised he'd just gotten another money maker.
 He transcribed what